-Known for its size, success and seeming ubiquity, Walmart is a discount retailer that has had a tremendous run on Wall Street.
+Known for its size, success and seeming ubiquity, Walmart (ticker symbol: WMT) is a discount retailer that has had a tremendous run on Wall Street.
 Founded by Sam Walton in 1962, the corporation went public in 1970, debuting at $16.50 per share.
-Since then, the retail leader has had 11 two-for-one stock splits, with its closing price peaking in 2020 at $135.60 (as of August 21).
-It’s often pointed out that if you’d bought 100 shares of the initial public offering for $1,650, you would have 204,800 shares today – worth almost $27.77 million at the peak share price.
+Since then, the retail leader has had 11 two-for-one stock splits, with its closing price peaking in 2020 at $152.79 (as of Nov.
+1).
+It’s been pointed out that if you’d bought 100 shares of the initial public offering for $1,650, you would have 204,800 shares today – worth (at the Nov.
+1, 2020, closing price) almost $31.29 million at the peak share price.
 Meanwhile, the company has increased its cash dividend every year since it first paid $.05 in 1974.

-Yet in the age of Amazon and online shopping, many stock pickers have shunned Walmart (ticker symbol: WMT), thinking that its days of wild growth are behind it.
+Yet in the age of Amazon and online shopping, many stock pickers have shunned Walmart, thinking that its days of wild growth are behind it.
 If you disagree and want to get your hands on some of this equity, we go over your options below.

 How to Buy Walmart Stock: Direct Investment